mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

 The following JSON document is not valid VS-JSON.
 It violates each of the rules above.
-Thst does not necessarily mean it's a bad
+That does not necessarily mean it's a bad
-representstion design, just tht it doesn't follow the rules of "Very Simple JDON"
+representation design, just that it doesn't follow the rules of "Very Simple JDON"
 ```JSON
 {
  "properties":